 Breakfast in bed

-With PTA helpers unable to go into schools, this always-popular shopping event will have to be done differently this year.
+If PTA helpers are unable to go into schools, this ever-popular shopping event can be done differently this year.
 Options include emailing images of the gifts available to school for each teacher to share with their class bubble, or laminating printed sheets of photographs that can be wiped down between uses.
 Or you could deliver one of each gift to school and leave them on a table in the entrance hall for children to look at.
 Ask parents to pay online in advance, then children choose their gift via a class order form.
 The gifts are then wrapped, labelled, delivered to school and placed in quarantine before being handed out in class.
 Limit the number of gifts to choose from (we suggest between five and eight) to make things easier for all involved!

 April Fool’s Day

-For many, April 1 falls on the last day of term, so it's the perfect time to let pupils be a bit silly.
-You could either invite them to wear fancy dress, or have a silly hairstyle, for a donation of £1.
-Or, for a break-the-rules day, make a list of 'rules' that they can break on that day only, for a 'fine' of 50p per rule.
-Rules could be things such as 'you must not have chocolate in your lunch box' or 'you must not have temporary tattoos at school'.
+Near the end of term is the perfect time to let pupils be a bit silly.
+Either invite them to wear fancy dress, or have a silly hairstyle, for a donation of £1.
+Or, for a break-the-rules day, make a list of ‘rules’ that they can break on that day only, for a ‘fine’ of 50p per rule.
+Rules could be things such as ‘you must not have chocolate in your lunch box’ or ‘you must not have temporary tattoos at school’.
 Ask class teachers to collect cash payments from children, or get parents to pay online in advance.